FREQUENTLY ASKED QUESTIONS

 The annual percentage rate is not the same as your percent interest on the loan.
 APR takes into account fees and closing cost.
 APR allows you to easily compare different loans to see which one is the best deal.
 Often, loans advertising a very low interest rate, will have a higher APR than a higher interest loan with fewer fees.

-The bank is loaning you 200,000 for a house and they want to make sure it is worth 200K.
-The order an appraisal from a blind pool or appraisers to ensure there are no shenanigans.
+The bank is loaning you $200,000 for a house and they want to make sure it is worth 200K.
+They order an appraisal from a blind pool or appraisers to ensure there are no shenanigans.
 If the appraiser says the house is only worth 195K, then the seller will either lower the price, or the buyer will have to bring in 5K to cover the difference.

-What is a Contract Contingency?
-Or an "Active TC" Listing
+06 What is a Contract contingency?
+Or an 'active tc' listing?

 A condition that must be met before a contract is legally binding.
 Often, a buyer might need to sell their home in order to purchase a new property.
 They can submit a contract with a contingency.
 Homes with a first position contract with a contingency may still appear on the market as “Active TC”.
 This means that if another offer comes in, the seller may activate the Time Clause for the first position offer to remove their contingency in the agreed upon timeframe.
 Usually 48 hours